jonlpersson/ed-latimore/site/_posts/2023-11-19-expected-value-an-old-way-to-make-new-decisions.md

 Those of you with a math or gambling background will already be familiar with this idea, but the following primer is for everyone else.
 Don’t worry.
 I'll keep it short and simple.

 Also, you won’t need to crunch any numbers.
-My goal is to give you an intuitive grasp of the idea so you can use it to win bigger in life--not to give you a crash course in probability theory.
+My goal is to give you an intuitive grasp of the idea so you can use it to win bigger in life–not to give you a crash course in probability theory.

 ![Expected value formula](/assets/images/posts/expectedvaluecalculator-96.png "You won't need to know this, but here is the Expected Value formula if you're curious"){: width="1101" height="342"}